 The Karner Blue Global Conservation Strategy is a diversified multi-cap core discipline that primarily invests in U.S.-listed equity securities and American Depositary Receipts of global companies that, based on Karner Blue Capital's proprietary research, are leaders in their industries with respect to the incorporation of policies and procedures that address animal conservation, biodiversity, and climate change considerations.
-The portfolio is comprised of companies that have no direct exposure to fossil fuels or that are conscientiously working to eliminate fossil fuels from their product portfolio.
+The Strategy is managed in a manner that seeks alignment with the Socially Responsible Investment Guidelines of the U.S. Conference of Catholic Bishops.
+As a component of that alignment, companies that operate in the fossil fuel and pharmaceutical industries are excluded.